jeffrey1006/RepData_PeerAssessment1/PA1_template.md

 1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

-We'll start by aggregating means of steps taken factored by Intervals with empty values dropped.
+Start by aggregating means of steps taken factored by Intervals with empty values dropped.

 ```r